 Ellen Ripley, the sole survivor of the alien attack on the mining ship Nostromo, awakens 57 years later when she is found by a salvage vessel.
 The welcome given to her by the Company officials is far from warm, since they refuse to believe her discovery of alien existence and revoke her flight officer's license.
 Much to her horror, Ripley also discovers that the moon LV-426 where her crew had encountered an alien species for the first time, is now colonized by the Company.
 But when all contact from the moon is lost, Ripley is called back into action again as an advisor to a team of tough space marines with a great deal of firepower.
 To get rid of her recurrent nightmares about the alien creature, Ripley prepares for a final battle with the monsters - and this time, there are hundreds of them out there.

 - After the opening credits, we see a spacecraft drifting slowly through space.
 Inside is Ripley (Sigourney Weaver), the only survivor from the previous movie, having escaped in the shuttle of the mining ship Nostromo, which she blew up after an aggressive and hostile alien species was responsible for killing her colleagues.
 Ripley is still in peaceful cryogenic sleep with the crew's pet cat, Jones, lying on top of her.
 A proximity alert goes off: the shuttle is intercepted by a salvage vessel.
-The crew uses a welding torch to open the door and enters, finding that Ripley is still alive.
+The crew, believing they'll be allowed to salvage an abandoned shuttle, uses a welding torch to open the door and enters, finding that Ripley is still alive.

 Some time later, Ripley is sitting in an simulated environment waiting for Burke, who wants to prepare her for a board hearing.
 The Company has started a formal investigation into what happened with the Nostromo, and wants to question Ripley about her role in its destruction.
 Ripley is only interested in hearing news about her daughter Amanda.
 Burke hesitantly hands her a picture of an older woman and tells Ripley that her daughter has passed away from cancer while she was drifting through space.
 Devastated, Ripley whispers that she promised her daughter that she would be back for her 11th birthday before going off on the Nostromo.